Guraidhoo (Thaa Atoll): Economy

+Presently the Head of Council is Thaufeeq Ali.

 With the above projects, this island will be the most developed island in the Maldives.
-These projects may be commenced in 2020.

 Guraidhoo is the most developed island in the atoll.
 The island has a health post giving medical care for its islanders as well as the nearby island which is also managed by its women.
 Tha Guraidhoo women had been involving its economic, social and development work significantly, where they contribute to the island.
 The land reclamation project had been completed few years ago.
 The land use plan has been sent to the ministry of planning for approval.

-Recently, the Harbour development project has been started and expected to complete the harbor project within 3 months time which were conducted by MTCC.

 Education

 The island has a secondary school named Thaa Atoll School.
-It provides education to both boys and girls from grade 1 to grade 10.
+It provides education to both boys and girls from grade 1 to grade 12.
 It had created some successful students who are amongst national top ten achievers on the GCE O/Level Exams.
 It also has a pre-school giving education which was previously managed by its people especially the women.
 Lately pre-school was named "Guraidhoo Pre-School (GPS)" which is managed under island council.
-Higher education opportunities are not available, therefore a huge number of the island's population migrates to the capital Malé for educational development.

 Healthcare

 The island has a Health Centre managed by the Maldives.
-It gives some primary health care for the locals and lacks any special doctors so for urgent medical issues the locals had to travel to the capital city or Laamu atoll.
+It gives some primary health care for the locals and lacks any special doctors so for urgent medical issues the locals had to travel to the capital city, Veymandoo or Laamu atoll.
 It also has a single pharmacy which has shortage of medicines occasionally.
 Yet the health center provided many economical benefits for locals since it provides jobs for locals.
 This area needs more improvement in the future to provide a quality and professional health care for the locals.
-Few months ago a local business had also operated a clinic yet it was closed after few months of operation.
+Few Years ago a local business had also operated a clinic yet it was closed after few months of operation.

 Transport

 The Islanders use local transport in the island.
 There is no public transportation within the local island.
 The common mode of transportation are motor bikes, bicycles, island pickups.
 There are two ambulances operated by the Health Centre.
 The island has a single car for the time being.

 On the other hand the locals can use public transportation services such as local ferry to travel within the atolls.
 Similarly there are few schedule speedboats travelling between the capital city and the island.
 The island has one local boat which plays an important role in transportation of goods from Malé city to the island.
 There is a domestic airport about 25 mins away by speedboat.
 Meanwhile, there is a resort called by COMO Maalifushi which has the convenience of using air taxi transfer for locals.
-Meanwhile there are about 4 fishing vessels which belong to the island.
+There are about 4 fishing vessels which belong to the island.
 They also play an important role in the economy of the island.